eric-sclafani/deltastar/refactoring.md

 Linguists value FSTs because of their correspondance with rewrite rules, for which both *phonology* and *morphology* in particular have an abundance of.
 One can encode these linguistic mappings though finite-state string transducers.

+# Note

+The code base is undergoing very heavy reconstruction.
+Refer to `refactoring.md` for more details.

+Check out the `dev` branch for the most recent updates!

 # Inspiration

 This project is directly inspired by [Pynini](https://pypi.org/project/pynini/), a python wrapper for the C++ library [OpenFST](https://www.openfst.org/twiki/bin/view/FST/WebHome) that hosts a powerful API for constructing FSTs.